No Pain, No Chain - How to Optimize Your Supply Chain

 When you ask your current purchasing, inventory control, customer service and logistics teams about the as-is state of the process they manage - well, let's just say you might get a much different answer than when you ask your suppliers, customers, sales and manufacturing teams.

-Your as-is supply chain map should start with your suppliers (or, ideally, your Tier II suppliers) and run though your freight, warehousing, production and customer delivery.
+Your as-is supply chain map should start with your suppliers (or, ideally, your Tier II suppliers) and run through your freight, warehousing, production and customer delivery.
 This map should also tell you how much time and how much cost is built into your supply chain.
 Now, look at it - is it optimized?

 - Are you getting your customers what they want?